zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 };
 ```

-The sequence `(cht_down, W_down, W_up, E_down, E_up, cht_up)` produces `WE`, because the conditional hold-tap **IS** permitted to produce a hold behavior, because the next key pressed (the W key in position 1) **IS** one of the hold-enabler-keys.
+The sequence `(cht_down, W_down, W_up, E_down, E_up, cht_up)` produces `WE`, because the positional hold-tap **IS** permitted to produce a hold behavior, because the next key pressed (the W key in position 1) **IS** one of the hold-enabler-keys.

-Meanwhile, the sequence `(cht_down, E_down, E_up, W_down, W_up cht_up)` produces `qew`, because the conditional hold-tap is **NOT** permitted to produce a hold behavior, because the next key pressed (the E key in position 2) is **NOT** one of the hold-enabler-keys.
+Meanwhile, the sequence `(cht_down, E_down, E_up, W_down, W_up cht_up)` produces `qew`, because the positional hold-tap is **NOT** permitted to produce a hold behavior, because the next key pressed (the E key in position 2) is **NOT** one of the hold-enabler-keys.

-Conditional hold-taps can be useful with home-row modifiers for example.
-By setting `hold-enabler-keys` to include only the keys controlled by the opposite hand, conditional hold-taps can prevent one-handed "rolls" from accidentally triggering hold behaviors.
+Positional hold-taps can be useful with home-row modifiers for example.
+By setting `hold-enabler-keys` to include only the keys controlled by the opposite hand, positional hold-taps can prevent one-handed "rolls" from accidentally triggering hold behaviors.

-Note that while for regular hold-tap behaviors a shorter `tapping-term` encourages hold decisions, the opposite is true for conditional hold-tap behaviors.
-For conditional hold-taps, a shorter `tapping-term` actually encourages tap decisions.
+Note that while for regular hold-tap behaviors a shorter `tapping-term` encourages hold decisions, the opposite is true for positional hold-tap behaviors.
+For positional hold-taps, a shorter `tapping-term` actually encourages tap decisions.
 This is because when the `tapping-term` expires, this triggers the behavior to decide as either a tap or a hold.
 But if the user has not yet had time to press one of the `hold-enabler-keys`, then the behavior will decide as a tap.
 Shortening the `tapping-term` thus gives the user less time to press one of the `hold-enabler-keys` to produce a hold behavior.

 #### Comparison to QMK